CosAnca/nucleum/README.md

 ### production

 Filenames can be revisioned when running the production `build` task.
-If you want to enable this behavior, you can set `rev` to true.
+If you want to enable this behaviour, you can set `rev` to true.

 ```js
 production: {